headunderheels/headunderheels.github.io/README.md

 # YETI Website Submission

+It works very poorly on Safari— you will unfortunately miss out on some key features if not using Chrome, Firefox, etc. Sorry in advance :(

 Link: https://headunderheels.github.io/

 For the most part, I will let the website do the talking.
 There's a lot here, so be sure to poke around and hover and click on everything.
 Please excuse the mess that is the backend on this webpage — I have no idea how to code efficiently.